-During the day, families can enjoy compelling cultural attractions in San Diego's downtown, like The New Children's Museum, take in a baseball game at Petco Park, home of the San Diego Padres, or catch the trolley to Balboa Park and the San Diego Zoo.
+During the day, families can enjoy compelling cultural attractions in San Diego's downtown such as The New Children's Museum; take in a baseball game at Petco Park, home of the San Diego Padres; or catch the San Diego Trolley to Balboa Park and the San Diego Zoo.
 With plenty of places to eat, shop and explore, families can enjoy a true California urban safari.

 After dark, the city transforms into a sophisticated playground for adults.
-With an endless variety of posh night clubs, sizzling music venues and sky-high rooftop bars, there's plenty of ways to enjoy a memorable night on the town.
+With an endless variety of posh nightclubs, sizzling music venues and sky-high rooftop bars, there are plenty of ways to enjoy a memorable night on the town.

 The waterfront Embarcadero (or “landing place” in Spanish) lines the western edge of downtown.
-Its boardwalk hugs the San Diego Bay, home to the cruise terminal, the Navy Pier and Seaport Village.
-Climb aboard to explore the ships at the USS Midway Museum, the Star of India, or the Maritime Museum of San Diego.
+Its boardwalk hugs the San Diego Bay, home to the cruise terminal, the Navy Pier, Seaport Village and The Rady Shell at Jacobs Park, the permanent outdoor home of the San Diego Symphony.
+Climb aboard to explore the ships at the USS Midway Museum, the Star of India at the Maritime Museum of San Diego.
 If a moving sea vessel is more your style, hop on a harbor cruise and explore the bay, while taking in the skyline views.
-For fun on land, head to the Headquarters at Seaport Village to grab a gourmet bite or browse for one-of-a-kind take-home treasures.
+For fun on land, head to the The Headquarters at Seaport to grab a gourmet bite or browse for one-of-a-kind take-home treasures.

 Downtown is the heart of San Diego and there's not shortage of ways to get into the action.
 All major freeways go through the city including Interstate 5 and 805, and State Highway 163.
 Unlike many cities, traffic during rush hour flows away from the city in the morning, and into the city at night - so for tourists, the trip is quick!
 San Diego's public transportation system is efficient and cost-effective.
 The Red Trolley crosses the city in several key areas with major connections at downtown's Santa Fe Station.
 Amtrak and the Coaster rail service connects North County and its quintessential beach towns to downtown action.
-And once you are in the city, ride share programs including Car-To-Go, DecoBike, and FRED (Free Ride Everywhere Downtown) provide great alternatives to move around town.
+And once you are in the city, ride share and scooter programs including Circuit, Uber and Lyft provide great alternatives to move around town.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.